Apply to Become Registered2023-05-12T12:09:20-06:00

 You must give evidence of English language proficiency through one of the following:

-• Graduation from a program accredited by the Council for Accreditation of Canadian University Programs in Audiology and Speech-Language Pathology (CACUP).
+• Graduation from a program accredited by the Council for Accreditation of Canadian University Programs in Audiology and Speech-Language Pathology (CACUP) that was completed in the English language.

-• Graduation from a university program in audiology or speech-language pathology from a non-CACUP accredited university program taught in the English language (this must include all didactic learning and clinical practice).
-This can be provided by submitting an academic credential assessment report from an academic credential agency recognized by the Registrar confirming the language of instruction and/or official attestation sent directly from the university to the Registrar in a sealed envelope.
+• Graduation from a university program in audiology or speech-language pathology from a non CACUP accredited university program taught in the English language (this must include all didactic learning and clinical practice).
+Where required, evidence can be provided by submitting an academic credential assessment report from an academic credential agency recognized by the Registrar confirming the language of instruction and/or official attestation sent directly from the university to the Registrar in a sealed envelope.

-• Achievement of the required minimum score on an approved standardized English test, as listed below.
+• Achievement of the required minimum score on an approved standardized English test, see table below.
 All language categories required must be completed using the same test.
 The test must be completed within two years of receipt of the applicant’s complete application.
 Official test results must be sent directly from the testing agency to the Registrar.

 Test TOEFL